pikasTech/pikadoc-en/docs/source/get-start_lvgl.md

 [http://pikascript.com/](http://pikascript.com/)

-Select lvgl-vs-simu, a Visual Studio simulation project, from the Project Builder on the official PikaScript website.
+Select lvgl-vs-simu, a Visual Studio simulation project, from the Project Builder on the official PikaPython website.

 This project is branched from the [official LVGL Visual Studio simulation project](https://github.com/lvgl/lv_port_win_visual_studio).